 - Men’s Fundraising Group – This group has a wonderful time together, raising money for worthy causes.
 Their chief focus is contributing to the Life Skills Jail Ministry.
 Some of the annual fundraisers consist of roasted turkey sales at Thanksgiving, golf tournaments, as well as hosting CUMC Deli sandwiches before special programs.

 - Hope Circle - meets in the Library on the 3rd Wednesday of each month at 1:00pm.
 Check the Events Page for more details.

 - Bicycle Riders - Join others from the CUMC family for casual bike rides.
 This group consists of all skill levels.
 No rider is left behind!
-Their next ride is on Saturday, February 9 at 10am.
-They will meet at Cady Way Park and ride the Cady Way Trail.
+Their next ride is on Saturday, April 6 at 10am.
+They will the Seminole-Wekiwa Trail starting at the Jones Trailhead.
 For more information, call John Morse at 407-462-2109.